Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When you need to use your health insurance, keep these things in mind:

 Check your policy to see what rules you must follow.
 You may need to get permission (a referral) to see a specialist.
 You might be restricted to a network of doctors or hospital.
 Going out of network might mean you pay more or your claim is denied.
-You might need to submit the claim within a certain number of days following the service in order for it to be paid.
+You might need to submit the claim within a certain number of days after the service in order for it to be paid.

 Keep good records.
 This includes copies of all bills and correspondence.
 Ask for names, addresses, and phone numbers of people you talk to, and note the dates of your conversations.